oblivia-simplex/Narrativity/1_joyce.md

 understanding of what was previously obscure.

-\"A body thrown vertically down from the top of a tower moves through a distance of 88 feet during the third second of its flight.
+"A body thrown vertically down from the top of a tower moves through a distance of 88 feet during the third second of its flight.
-Calculate, then, the speed of projection, and determine the speed at which the sleeve begins to move upwards.\"
+Calculate, then, the speed of projection, and determine the speed at which the sleeve begins to move upwards."

 And yet, it is in a field complex with uncertainty, that we attempt to